benlemasurier/react/README.md

 todo
 ====

+ordered loosely by priority

 * currently we're only watching file content modifications, handle other types as well (open, close, attr move, delete)
-* what do if file moves? keep watching? exit? probably an option for either.
+* what do when file moves? keep watching? exit? probably an option for either.
+* OSX support (kqueue?, kevent?)